Eyes On You: The 2022 Productization Journey of a Multi-Cloud Heterogeneous Monitoring Platform

 - How can I quickly observe my services?
 One-stop view, quickly locating your own service data from 324.9 billion daily metrics.

-2022 is the key year for the monitoring platform to transform from an operations tool to a productized platform available to everyone.
-With usability, effectiveness, transparency, and universality at its core, the platform achieves automated monitoring coverage, self-service usage, intelligent alerting, and full-chain observability in the complex scenario of massive multi-cloud heterogeneity.
+2022 is the year the monitoring platform moved from an operations tool to a productized platform available to everyone.
+Centered on usability, effectiveness, transparency, and universality, the platform pushed forward automated monitoring onboarding, self-service use by R&D, alert noise reduction, and cross-region observability under massive multi-cloud heterogeneous conditions.